-WASHINGTON, DC (March 11, 2019) – The National Council for Behavioral Health, today announced that its board of directors unanimously selected Chuck Ingoglia as the next president and CEO for the organization.
+WASHINGTON, DC (March 11, 2019) – The National Council for Mental Wellbeing, today announced that its board of directors unanimously selected Chuck Ingoglia as the next president and CEO for the organization.
 He will succeed Linda Rosenberg, the current president and CEO on June 1, 2019.

 “On behalf of the National Council Board of Directors, I am pleased to announce that after a comprehensive national selection process, the board is delighted to appoint Chuck Ingoglia to the role of president and CEO, ” said Jeff Richardson, chair of the board of directors.
 “With more than 20 years of experience in behavioral health, working as a provider, advocate and educator for government and public sector organizations, we are fortunate to have a leader with Chuck’s skill and deep knowledge.
 He is the clear choice to lead the National Council into the future.”